pandas-dev/pandas/doc/source/user_guide/groupby.rst

    # get the first, 4th, and last date index for each month
    df.groupby([df.index.year, df.index.month]).nth([0, 3, -1])

-You may also use a slices or lists of slices.
+You may also use slices or lists of slices.

 .. ipython:: python